-3. LBMHD
+3. PLASMA PHYSICS

-Lattice Boltzmann methods (LBM) have proved a good alternative to conventional numerical approaches for simulating fluid flows and modeling physics in fluids [22].
+Lattice Boltzmann methods (LBM) have proved a good alternative to conventional numerical approaches for simulating fluid flows and modeling physics in fluids [21].
 The basic idea of the LBM is to develop a simplified kinetic model that incorporates the essential physics, and reproduces correct macroscopic averaged properties.
-Recently, several groups have applied the LBM to the problem of magneto-hydrodynamics (MHD) [9, 16] with promising results.
-LBMHD [17] simulates the behavior of a two-dimensional conducting fluid evolving from simple initial conditions and decaying to form current sheets.
-Figure 1 shows the current density decays of two cross-shaped structures after several hundred time steps as computed by LBMHD.
+Recently, several groups have applied the LBM to the problem of magneto-hydrodynamics (MHD) [8, 14] with promising results.
+LBMHD [15] simulates the behavior of a two-dimensional conducting fluid evolving from simple initial conditions and decaying to form current sheets.

-The 2D spatial grid is coupled to an octagonal streaming lattice (shown in Figure 2a) and block distributed over a 2D processor grid.
+The 2D spatial grid is coupled to an octagonal streaming lattice and block distributed over a 2D processor grid.
 Each grid point is associated with a set of mesoscopic variables, whose values are stored in vectors proportional to the number of streaming directions - in this case nine (eight plus the null vector).
 The simulation proceeds by a sequence of collision and stream steps.
 A collision step involves data local only to that spatial point, allowing concurrent, dependence-free point updates; the mesoscopic variables at each point are updated through a complex algebraic expression originally derived from appropriate conservation laws.
 A stream step evolves the mesoscopic variables along the streaming lattice, necessitating communication between processors for grid points at the boundaries of the blocks.
-An example of a diagonal streaming vector updating three spatial cells is shown in Figure 2b.
 Additionally, an interpolation step is required between the spatial and stream lattices since they do not match.
-Overall the stream operation requires interprocessor communication, dense and strided memory copies, as well as third degree polynomial evaluations.